ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_19.md

 implosion of the Phantom Matrix.
 Now, due to the anti-Christiac applications of the NET/NDC-Grid/Montauk-Phi-EX/Phoenix Project and Fallen Angelic APIN technologies, the “Cap on the Wall in Time” must be permanently closed.

-    If the Cap on the Time Wall is not closed, Earth, Inner Earth, the Halls of Amenti and the many universes within the lower 11 dimensions of our l5- dimensional Time Matrix will implode during and shortly after the 2000-2017 SAC.
-The imploded systems would then chaotically reorganize their matter- pattern within the Time Loop of the Phantom Matrix black hole.
-The Founders races must do everything in their power to prevent this event from occurring, or other neighboring Time Matrix systems will be unfairly placed in similarly grave jeopardy.
+    If the Cap on the Time Wall is not closed, Earth, Inner Earth, the Halls of Amenti and the many universes within the lower 11 dimensions of our l5dimensional Time Matrix will implode during and shortly after the 2000-2017
+SAC.
+The imploded systems would then chaotically reorganize their matterpattern within the Time Loop of the Phantom Matrix black hole.
+The
+Founders races must do everything in their power to prevent this event from occurring, or other neighboring Time Matrix systems will be unfairly placed in similarly grave jeopardy.
-    The present “Final Conﬂict” drama on Earth will be the deciding factor of destiny for many civilizations within our Time Matrix system, as well as for Earth and the Human race.
-If the Emerald Covenant Masters Planetary Stewardship Initiative and Bridge Zone Project are successful, only a portion of Earth’s matter base and consciousness fields will be drawn into the Phantom Matrix Time Track during the Three-Day Particle Conversion Period of our present SAC (see page 223).
+    The present “Final Conflict” drama on Earth will be the deciding factor of destiny for many civilizations within our Time Matrix system, as well as for Earth and the Human race.
+If the Emerald Covenant Masters Planetary Stewardship Initiative and Bridge Zone Project are successful, only a portion of Earth’s matter base and consciousness ﬁelds will be drawn into the Phantom Matrix Time Track during the Three-Day Particle Conversion Period of our present SAC (see page 223).
 The rest of Earth’s Planetary Shields and life-forms with sufficient DNA Template activation will experience a progression of linear time events